ManabuTsumugi/crossthink-manifesto/README.md

 # Crossthink Manifesto

-「A quiet voyage into the future of human-AI intellectual collaboration.
+"A quiet voyage into the future of human-AI intellectual collaboration."

-**Official Public Draft **
+**Official Public Draft**

 ---